 Motorways

-Publié le 02 février 2024 - Directorate for Legal and Administrative Information (Prime Minister)
+Publié le 30 janvier 2025 - Directorate for Legal and Administrative Information (Prime Minister)

 Toll rates are reviewed annually at 1er February.
-The Department of Transport announced an average increase of less than 3% in 2024 in November 2023, after 4.75% in 2023 and 2% in 2022.
-Several orders issued in Official Journal of 31 January confirm an increase of around 3% on the main motorway networks.
+After an average increase of 4.75% in 2023 and 3% in 2024, the Department of Transport announced in December 2024 an increase well below inflation.
+Several orders issued in Official Journal of 29 january confirm an increase of around 0.92% at 1er february 2025 on major motorway networks.

 FYI

-since 2023, if you have an “Electronic toll” badge and you are a motorist making regular trips, subscription packages allow you to benefit from discounts of up to 40% from 20 identical trips in the month.
+If you have an "Electronic Toll" badge and you are a motorist making regular trips, subscription packages allow you to benefit from discounts of up to 40% from 20 identical trips in the month.

 Agenda